Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/3_Rewarded_Video_Ads.md

 ### Load a Rewarded Ad

 Loading a rewarded ad is accomplished using the `loadAdData` method on the `BURewardedVideoAd` object.
+After that the property `delegate` also need to be set to `BURewardedVideoAd` object before loading the ad.
 The loaded `BURewardedVideoAd` object is provided as a parameter in the `rewardedVideoAdDidLoad:`and `rewardedVideoAdVideoDidLoad:` callback.

 #### Create the RewardedVideo Object

 Rewarded ad is requested and shown by `BURewardedVideoAd` object, which needed to be created before loading ads.
-The `BURewardedVideoAd` object requires two parameters: a String 'slotID' which is your ad unit ID and a  `BURewardedVideoModel` object which is a user-related configuration containing the property like  `userId`, `rewardName`, and `rewardAmount`, etc.
+The `BURewardedVideoAd` object requires two parameters: a String `slotID` which is your ad unit ID and a  `BURewardedVideoModel` object which is a user-related configuration containing the property like  `userId`, `rewardName`, and `rewardAmount`, etc.

 Requied：